Domchap90/Doms_burger_joint/README.md

 - Prior to running any tests, in the settings page of the core app comment out lines 113 - 117 & remove indentation for DATABASES object underneath.
 Also comment out line 173 as instructed.

-- To run one specific python test file, enter in CLI: python3 manage.py test [app_name].[test_file]
+- To run one specific python test file, enter in CLI:<br>
+    python3 manage.py test [app_name].[test_file]

-- If not installed already, enter in CLI: pip3 install coverage
+- If not installed already, enter in CLI: <br>
+    pip3 install coverage

-- To run python tests for an entire app, enter in CLI: coverage run --source=[app_name] manage.py test
+- To run python tests for an entire app, enter in CLI:<br>
+    coverage run --source=[app_name] manage.py test

 - '.' signifies a pass, while 'F' signifies a fail & 'E' signifies an error.

-- See what percentage of the app's code has been tested by entering in CLI: coverage report
+- See what percentage of the app's code has been tested by entering in CLI:<br>
+    coverage report

 - To examine this in more detail and view exactly which lines of code have been tested:
   - (CLI command) coverage html
   - (CLI command) python3 -m http.server